Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations

 on all fragments.
 The velocity of a debris particle ${\bf v}$ (and its magnitude $v$) relative to the geocentre is also taken to be the particle's speed through the atmosphere for the purpose of determining drag forces.

 The drag coefficient C$_{\rm{D}}$ is held constant at 2.2.
 The gas density $\rho$ is a function of altitude only and is determined by linearly interpolating, in log space, between the 2012 tabulated values of the COSPAR International Reference Atmosphere (CIRA) \cite{CIRA2012}.
 For objects at altitudes greater than those included in CIRA-2012, the density is linearly extrapolated, in log space, from the two highest entries in the density table.
+Our \REBOUND\ gas drag algorithm accounts for thermospheric density variation based on the solar cycle by interpolating between the CIRA-2012 low and high solar activity profiles using $\sin( 2\pi t / (22~\rm yr) +\phi_0)^2$, but does not take into account diurnal variation.
+Simulations can begin at an arbitrary phase $\phi_0$ of the solar cycle.
+The Indian ASAT test took place only nine months before solar minimum ($\phi\simeq0.93\pi$), which is included in the modelling.
 The area-to-mass ratio A/M is discussed further below.

 Collision probability is calculated as a Poisson probability.
 During each integration timestep $dt$, the instantaneous collision probability is determined by